-A time in the past when people did not have the systems of producing food products for others: In anthropology, pre-agricultural was a period of time before a society of people had developed the raising of crops as a means of subsistence to sell to stores.
+Referring to a time in the past when people did not have the systems of producing food products for others: In anthropology, the pre-agricultural period was the time before a society of people had developed the raising of crops as a means of subsistence to sell to stores.

 preamble (s) (noun)

 1. An introductory statement; preface or introduction: The preamble in Karl's book expressed what was being included in his history book.